awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 LIMIT 10;
 ```

 For more information, see the AWS Big Data blog post [Analyzing VPC Flow Logs with Amazon Kinesis Firehose, Athena, and Amazon QuickSight](http://aws.amazon.com/blogs/big-data/analyzing-vpc-flow-logs-with-amazon-kinesis-firehose-amazon-athena-and-amazon-quicksight/)\.
+The blog post uses version 2 of the VPC flow logs\.